tmturgut/DI722-Term-Project/README.md

 <h1 align="center">Analysis of the Baseline Output</h1>

 &nbsp;&nbsp;&nbsp;&nbsp;The generated heatmap demonstrates a consistent spatio-temporal pattern.
-As visually verified in **Fig. 2**, the 'High Risk' clusters (represented by red hexagons) strongly coincide with the physical distribution of river and sea flooding areas (blue polygons).
-Furthermore, the transition zones (yellow hexagons) buffer these critical areas.
+As visually verified in **Fig. 2**, the 'High Risk' clusters (**Cluster 1**, represented by red hexagons) strongly coincide with the physical distribution of river and sea flooding areas (blue polygons).
+Furthermore, the transition zones (**Cluster 0**, represented by yellow hexagons) buffer these critical areas.
 This initial outcome demonstrates that the baseline machine learning model effectively captures the intricate relationship between socioeconomic deprivation and physical flood hazards.